 Divide and conquer!
 When it comes to organizing your stuff, it’s one of the best ways to tackle the mess and contain the chaos.
-We created one of our famous fabric baskets, then added some extras we’ve never offered before in one storage solution: both inner and outer pockets, double carry handles, and a removable center divider.
+We created one of our famous fabric baskets, then added some extras: both inner and outer pockets, double carry handles, and a removable center divider.
 It’s a great caddy for the car, as we’ve shown in several of our photos, or customize it for any room in the house.

 There are no fancy patterns needed for this project.
 All the cuts are standard rectangles and strips.
 Fusible foam provides the exterior structure along with an inset base sleeve that wraps a plastic canvas panel.

 For our sample, we went with a preppy color combination, pairing a rich blue green canvas with classic navy twill tape binding, then adding pocket and handle accents in an excellent railroad denim stripe.
 Mid-to-heavy weight canvas and denim are great options for the exterior to help give the basket the proper structure.

 We recommend rip stop nylon for the lining.
 It’s a wipe-clean surface and tough enough to withstand frequent loading and unloading.
 There are several types of rip stop, and for this project, look for a heavier weight – something similar to what you might choose for a banner project.

 There’s a handle on either end of the basket so it’s easy to “tote the tote” wherever you need extra organization.
 From the car to the kitchen to the bath, the design is wide and deep, and there are pockets a’plenty so you have lots of room for things in a variety of sizes.

 There are four exterior pockets plus two lining pockets that can be left full or divided however you’d like to hold specialty items.
 We kept one lining pocket open and divided the opposite one into two equal sections.